-Look files (3D LUTs) are a great way to visualize color grades without 'baking' anything into the footage - great for testing out different looks on set.
+Look Up Table files (3D LUTs) are a great way to visualize color grades without 'baking' anything into the footage - great for testing out different looks on set.
 Try our free 'Movie Looks' pack which can be placed on an SD card for use on your monitor or at any point in post production.

-Let's add a Look to a new page - start by navigating back to the zoomed-out view, moving to the far right and selecting 'New Page' once more.
+Let's add a Look to a new page - start by swiping down to navigate back to the zoomed-out view, move to the far right and select 'New Page' once more.